Myers Flat, California

 Myers Flat (formerly Myers) is a census-designated place in Humboldt County, California.
 It is located 4.5 mi south-southeast of Weott, at an elevation of 203 feet (62 m).
 The ZIP Code is 95554.
-The population was 146 at the 2010 census.
+The population was 90 at the 2020 census.

 Originally called Myers from the Grant Myers Ranch, "Flat" was added to the name to distinguish the place from Meyers in El Dorado County.

 The Myers Flat post office opened in 1949.

 Myers Flat is located along the California State Route 254, also known as Avenue of the Giants.
 The US Post Office's ZIP Code is 95554.
 The community is inside area code 707.

 History

 Myers Flat was founded by the Myers family in the mid-19th century.
 The Myerses were some of the first homesteaders in the area, growing apples, pears, sweet potatoes, and corn.
 The town initially served as a coach stop for travelers on their way to San Francisco.
-The Morrison-Jackson mill was started and remained active for a long time – until the mid-1980s, when the mill closed down.
+The Morrison-Jackson mill opened and remained active until the mid-1980s, when the mill closed down.
 The old mill site and most of its land are now a part of Riverbend Cellars and much of the land is covered in grape vineyards.
 Much of the town was destroyed in the Christmas flood of 1964.
 Because of its low elevation and proximity to the Eel River, the town still has problems with flooding.
 The town lies below the 100-year flood line.
 Much of the town consists of trailers and cabins, and some people have homes built to withstand floodwaters.

 Demographics

+Myers Flat first appeared as a census designated place in the 2010 U.S. census.

-The 2010 United States Census reported that Myers Flat had a population of 146.
+The 2020 United States census reported that Myers Flat had a population of 90.
 The population density was 208.3 PD/sqmi.
-The racial makeup of Myers Flat was 125 (85.6%) White, 0 (0.0%) African American, 6 (4.1%) Native American, 1 (0.7%) Asian, 0 (0.0%) Pacific Islander, 4 (2.7%) from other races, and 10 (6.8%) from two or more races.
-Hispanic or Latino of any race were 11 persons (7.5%).
+The racial makeup of Myers Flat was 69 (77%) White, 1 (1%) African American, 0 (0%) Native American, 3 (3%) Asian, 0 (0%) Pacific Islander, 5 (6%) from other races, and 12 (13%) from two or more races.
+Hispanic or Latino of any race were 7 persons (8%).

-The Census reported that 146 people (100% of the population) lived in households, 0 (0%) lived in non-institutionalized group quarters, and 0 (0%) were institutionalized.

-There were 80 households, out of which 15 (18.8%) had children under the age of 18 living in them, 13 (16.3%) were opposite-sex married couples living together, 6 (7.5%) had a female householder with no husband present, 9 (11.3%) had a male householder with no wife present.
-There were 9 (11.3%) unmarried opposite-sex partnerships, and 0 (0%) same-sex married couples or partnerships.
-43 households (53.8%) were made up of individuals, and 7 (8.8%) had someone living alone who was 65 years of age or older.
-The average household size was 1.83.
-There were 28 families (35.0% of all households); the average family size was 2.68.
+The whole population lived in households.
+There were 45 households, out of which 10 (22%) had children under the age of 18 living in them, 18 (40%) were married-couple households, 11 (24%) were cohabiting couple households, 11 (24%) had a female householder with no partner present, and 5 (11%) had a male householder with no partner present.
+6 households (13%) were one person, and 4 (9%) were one person aged 65 or older.
+The average household size was 2.00.
+There were 34 families (76% of all households).